Reading progress: 0 percent

 Women are central to the sequence, not appended to it.

-The selection also keeps a global perspective rather than treating heavy music as a single national story.
+The selection also keeps a global perspective instead of treating heavy music as a single national story.

 I. The Roots: Blues as Survival